LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 3. Even more at the end to validate it further.

 If you’re on the right path, additional use cases will smoothly take you from refinement to validation as the design stabilizes.
-If you’re not on the right path, they will highlight fundamental flaws and show you that you need to start over.
+If you’re not on the right path, they will expose fundamental flaws in your design and show you that you need to start over.

 This has some similarities to test-driven development in engineering: engineers start with a few test cases before writing any code,